 - 1. The Company has a core strategy of maintaining and growing profitability while appropriately utilizing the Company's assets and cash.
-Accordingly, a bonus program has been established, the Corporate/Group Profit Bonus Program, to reward executives at a set percentage of profit achieved, while ensuring cash use is optimized. - 2.
+Accordingly, the Corporate/Group Profit Bonus Program has been established to reward executives at a set percentage of profit achieved, while ensuring cash use is optimized. - 2.
 Another key element of the Company's strategy focuses on the concept of balancing Customer, Employee and Financial Satisfaction.
-Accordingly, a bonus program, the Stepping Stool Program, measures key metrics of satisfaction for each of customer, employee and shareholder and provides a bonus to executives on successful attainment of those metrics. - 3.
+Accordingly, the Stepping Stool Program, another bonus program, measures key metrics of satisfaction for each of customer, employee and shareholder and provides a bonus to executives on successful attainment of those metrics. - 3.
 Finally, a third bonus program seeks to incentivize and reward capital-efficient value creation over a threeyear performance period, thereby driving direct medium-term shareholder value.
 This bonus program, referred to as the Manage the Present and Create the Future (RSU Plan) Bonus Program, is described in greater detail below.